katosys/portus/README.md

 h0tbird/portus:v2.0.5-5
 ```

-Browse to https://127.0.0.1 and setup the `portus` user with the same password provided in the environment variable `PORTUS_PORTUS_PASSWORD`.
-Do not fill the *New Registry* form until you have actually started the registry in step 4.
+Browse to https://127.0.0.1 and do not fill the *New Registry* form until you have actually started the registry in step 4.

 ##### 4. Registry: